Correcting Posture to Relieve Headaches and Neck Tension

 When your head is balancing perfectly, it’s great.
 Gravity just helps to keep things in line and all the muscles are relaxed.
 But as soon as it starts to tilt to one side, the muscles on the back side of your neck have to start working.
 It’s almost like they’re hoisting your head up, and they get really tired and worn out, they start to spasm and then you end up with an achy feeling that can go up to the back of your head.
 Often times, when our neck is forward, we’re compensating by looking up and then you’ve got an unnatural angle in the back.
 The vertebrae in your spine and the discs that serve as padding between each vertebrae, don’t respond well to this.
 You can end up with herniated discs in your neck, and arthritis of the vertebrae, in between the bones of your neck.

 There are some other ways to look at how much farther your head leans forward than it should.
-There is one that involves drawing a line from the bottom of the neck, up to your tragus, which is the first part of your ear.
+One method involves drawing a line from the bottom of the neck, up to your tragus, which is the first part of your ear.
 The more upright you are, the more open this angle will be.
-As it goes forward, it closes and closes.
+As your head moves forward, the angle closes.
 If it’s less than 50 degrees, that means you have a serious problem with your neck.

 Forward Neck Syndrome

 When we talk about Forward Neck Syndrome, we’re basically talking about a muscle imbalance that occurs.
-What happens is that some of the muscles on the back side get kind of weak and stretched out.
-These are your deep cervical flexors that are called Longus Capitis, Longus Colli muscles, and some of the upper back muscles like your trapezius which is from the base of your skull down to your shoulder brains and down to your mid back.
-Your rhomboids, which are the ones that pinch in between your shoulder blades, also get loose and weak.
+Some of the muscles on the back side become weak and stretched out.
+These are your deep cervical flexors that are called Longus Capitis, Longus Colli muscles, and some of the upper back muscles like your trapezius which is from the base of your skull down to your shoulder blades and on to your mid back.
+Your rhomboids, which are the ones that pinch in between your shoulder blades, also get loose and become weak.